Worms in Dogs

-It’s not always easy to spot worms in dogs, so don’t worry if you get it wrong – if you’re unsure about worms in your dog, or you don’t know what kind they are, your vet will happily check your dog over to see if there’s a problem.
+It’s not always easy to spot dog worms, so don’t worry if you get it wrong – if you’re unsure about worms in your dog, or you don’t know what kind they are, your vet will happily check your dog over to see if there’s a problem.
 Regular vet check ups will give your vet the chance to spot any potential dog health problems and help resolve them before they become serious.
 In any case, your vet should be consulted before you try to formulate any treatment yourself, just in case there’s a different problem at hand.

 So you know what to look out for, signs of dog worms include: